 However, in California, all of these acts may take place at the title or escrow company in your absence.
 The keys are delivered to you once all the paperwork has been handled.
 This is efficient, as it lets the closing take place once the terms of the sale and escrow instructions are satisfied, and not be delayed by scheduling conflicts or bad traffic!

 While some states require that an each party to a real estate transaction retain a lawyer to represent their interests at the closing; California does not.

 You (and your broker or agent) will most likely use a standard form called the Residential Purchase Agreement and Joint Escrow Instructions to make your offer.
+It's prepared by the California Association of Realtors.
 Your real estate agent will help you complete this form, and you need not have an attorney review it.
-If the seller accepts your offer, he or she can simply sign this form and it will serve as the final contract.
+A seller who accepts your offer can simply sign this form, and it will serve as the final contract.
 (The seller will likely counteroffer, but this too can be done using the standard form.)

 Many states do not permit dual agency, recognizing the possible conflict of interest that arises when an agent is charged with the task of obtaining the highest price on behalf of the seller, while also bargaining for the lowest price on behalf of the buyer, without sharing confidential information with either party.